cloudfoundry/csb-brokerpak-gcp/docs/draft-release-notes.md

 ## Release notes for next release:

 ### New feature:
+- PostgreSQL is no longer in beta, and can be used in production
 - BREAKING: Due to new features in the PostgreSQL service offering, it is not possible to upgrade from a previous (Beta) version to this version.
 You should either delete existing PostgreSQL instances before upgrade, or run "cf purge-service-instance" on them to remove them from CloudFoundry management.